Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.23 team ERA that ranks 17th across all league pitching staffs.
+- The Marlins' 4.21 team ERA ranks 17th across all MLB pitching staffs.

-- In his last outing on Friday against the Washington Nationals, the lefty threw six innings, allowing three earned runs while surrendering seven hits.
+- In his last appearance on Saturday against the Washington Nationals, the righty threw six innings, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.